Asashou/notes/01_Python_basics/01_Python_basics.md

 - functions: take some kind of input, generate some kind of output
     - `print('hello world!')`
     - `s = input('hello? ')`
+- commands can be saved into a `.py` (plain text) file, then run from the command line
     - make hello world script, run from command line
     - `python hello.py`
     - `#` is the comment character
 - variable assignment